If you become seriously ill, a critical illness policy could pay you a lump sum of money. Here is how it works and what it can cover you for.

 Critical illness cover is a type of insurance policy that pays out if you get a serious illness, disease or disability.

-The pay out can help support you during a life changing situation, by giving you money to use towards your outgoings each month, for example, rent/mortgage and bills.
+The payout can help support you during a life-changing situation by giving you money to use towards your outgoings, such as rent, mortgage payments and bills each month.

 A critical illness policy will not pay out if you die suddenly.
 If you want a pay out for this reason then look for a life insurance policy instead.